 February is Black History Month, but how much do you actually know about Charlotte’s African-American history?

 The CharlotteFive Podcast — presented by The Charlotte Observer and powered by OrthoCarolina — is a weekly podcast that aims to get you Charlotte Smart, Fast with fun, interesting and useful news about the city.
-It’s hosted by Corey Inscoe and Sarah Crosland.
+It’s hosted by Corey Inscoe and Sarah Crosland, and produced by Richard Brooke.